 "Pitcher."

 "Okay, I got a job for you, Pepper."
-Coach Sturdy's portly belly moved with his hands as he portrayed Pepper's job.
-"You find a partner who wants to be a catcher and throw him some good pitches, okay?"
+Coach Sturdy's portly belly moved with his hands as

 "Mmm, kay," Pepper answered.